pingcap/docs-cn/v2.1/how-to/deploy/data-migration-with-ansible.md

 > **Note:**
 >
-> If `relay_binlog_name` is not set, DM-worker pulls the binlog starting from the earliest existing binlog file of the upstream MySQL or MariaDB.
+> If `relay_binlog_name` is not specified, DM-worker pulls the binlog starting from the earliest existing binlog file of the upstream MySQL or MariaDB by default.
 In this event, it may take a significant amount of time to retrieve all of the binlog files.
+In v1.0.2 and later versions, DM defaults to pulling the binlog starting from the latest file.

 ### Enable the relay log GTID replication mode